Building apps

 Digitizing documents

-When you upload files to a Build project, they’re digitized—converted to machine-readable text—according to your project settings.
+When you upload files to a Build project, they’re digitized, or converted to machine-readable text, according to your project settings.

 By default, page rotation, skew, and warp are corrected, and signatures and barcodes are detected.

 As you work with your project, you might need to modify digitization settings if data isn’t processed accurately.
 In your project’s digitization settings, you can preview how changes impact machine-readable text with up to three documents from your project.
-The before-and-after preview shows a heatmap overlay using a red-to-green gradient to represent OCR confidence for each word, as well as a summary confidence score for the entire document.
+The before-and-after preview shows a heat map overlay using a red-to-green gradient to represent OCR confidence for each word.
+Additionally, you can see a summary confidence score for the entire document.

 Any time you change digitization settings, all files in your project are redigitized.